krzemienski/awesome-from-stars/README.md

 * [lalit2005/pagely](https://github.com/lalit2005/pagely): Launch beautiful websites straight from your Notion workspace or from your GitHub repo
 * [microsoft/pai](https://github.com/microsoft/pai): Resource scheduling and cluster management for AI
 * [kitsunyan/pakku](https://github.com/kitsunyan/pakku): Pacman wrapper with AUR support
+* [BeehiveInnovations/pal-mcp-server](https://github.com/BeehiveInnovations/pal-mcp-server): The power of Claude Code / GeminiCLI / CodexCLI + [Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one.
 * [manjaro/pamac](https://github.com/manjaro/pamac): Graphical Package Manager for Manjaro Linux with Alpm, AUR, Appstream, Flatpak and Snap support
 * [lukaszliniewicz/Pandrator](https://github.com/lukaszliniewicz/Pandrator): Turn PDFs and EPUBs into audiobooks, subtitles or videos into dubbed videos (including translation), and more.
 For free.
 Pandrator uses local models, notably XTTS, including voice-cloning (instant, RVC-enhanced, XTTS fine-tuning) and LLM processing.
 It aspires to be a user-friendly app with a GUI, an installer and all-in-one packages.
 * [louisdh/panelkit](https://github.com/louisdh/panelkit): A UI framework that enables panels on iOS.